juspay/hyperswitch-control-center/README.md

 ---

-## Changelog
+## Versioning

-For a detailed list of changes made in each version, please refer to the [Changelog](./CHANGELOG.md) file.
+For a detailed list of changes made in each version, please refer to the [CHANGELOG](./CHANGELOG.md) file.

 ---